antecedent/patchwork/README.md

 Patchwork loosely replicates the functionality of [runkit_function_redefine](http://php.net/manual/en/function.runkit-function-redefine.php) in plain PHP code, with no dependencies on non-standard PHP extensions.

-However, that also makes this library incapable of redefining internal PHP functions, which is possible with Runkit.
+However, that also makes this library incapable of redefining internal PHP functions, which is possible with [Runkit](http://php.net/manual/en/book.runkit.php) or [ext/test_helpers](https://github.com/sebastianbergmann/php-test-helpers).

 ## Example